9 Things To Do And Places To Visit In Ladakh

 Ladakh is beautiful!
 It lets you discover yourself and connect with nature as you disconnect from the tech-savvy world outside.
-If you happen to visit or plan to holiday in this Mystical Land of Lamas, then here are 9 experiences that are as amazing as the destination itself.
+If you happen to visit or plan to holiday in this Mystical Land of Lamas, then here are 9 places to visit in Ladakh for an ultimate experience.

 #1 The Magnetic Hill